navarrew/strain-comp/README.md

 # strain-comp
-Scripts to compare bacterial genomes
+## Scripts to compare bacterial genomes

-This is a set of scripts that can be run in sequential order to process NCBI 'cds' files to compare multiple strains to each other by gene content.
+This is a set of scripts developed in the Navarre lab to rapidly comapre and group strains by gene content.
+The output is an easy to read .xlsx worksheet that can be parsed in any number of ways.
+Strains can be grouped easily using hierarchical clustering methods and common gene sets can be identified.
+Data from KEGG and COG/Deepnog/EGGnog can be added easily at later steps.
+This type of analysis has been successfuly performed across over a thousand strains in a single run of the pipeline in less than an hour.
+Analyzing a few hundred strains can be completed in less than a few minutes.

 ## Getting started with installing dependencies ##